Improving Word Translation via Two-Stage Contrastive Learning: Ethics Statement

 \subsection{Stage C2}

 Previous work tried to prompt off-the-shelf multilingual LMs for word translation knowledge via masked natural language templates \cite{gonen-etal-2020-greek}, averaging over their contextual encodings in a large corpus \cite{vulic-etal-2020-probing,zhang-etal-2021-combining}, or extracting type-level WEs from the LMs directly without context \cite{vulic2020multi,vulic2021lexfit}.
-However, even sophisticated templates and WE extraction strategies still typically result in BLI performance inferior to fastText \cite{vulic2021lexfit}.
+However, even sophisticated templates and WE extraction strategies still lag behind fastText-based methods in BLI performance \cite{vulic2021lexfit}.

 \rparagraph{(BLI-Oriented) Contrastive Fine-Tuning} Here, we propose to fine-tune off-the-shelf multilingual LMs relying on the supervised BLI signal: the aim is to expose type-level word translation knowledge directly from the LM, without any external corpora.
 In practice, we first prepare a dictionary of positive examples for contrastive fine-tuning: (a) $\mathcal{D}_{\text{CL}} \mathcal{D}_0$ when $|\mathcal{D}_0|$ spans $5k$ pairs, or (b) when $|\mathcal{D}_0| 1k$, we add the $N_{\text{aug}} 4k$ automatically extracted highest-confidence pairs from Stage C1 (based on their CSLS scores, not present in $\mathcal{D}_0$) to $\mathcal{D}_0$ (i.e., $\mathcal{D}_{\text{CL}}$ spans $1k$ + $4k$ word pairs).
 We then extract $N_{\text{neg}}$ hard negatives in the same way as in \S\ref{s:c1}, relying on the shared cross-lingual space derived as the output of Stage C1.
 Our hypothesis is that a difficult task of discerning between true translation pairs and highly similar non-translations as hard negatives, formulated within a contrastive learning objective, will enable mBERT to expose its word translation knowledge, and complement the knowledge already available after Stage C1.